-So when thinking about what color to paint the room where people spend the most time in a home, thing white or beige.
+So, when thinking about what color to paint the room where people spend the most time in, think white or beige.

-Other staging tricks you can employ to make a living room more welcoming are:
+Other living room staging tips to make a living room more welcoming:

-- Create a “wow factor” by cleverly using a few statement pieces such as wall art, a sculpture on the end table or a bold rug
+Create “wow factor” by cleverly using a few statement pieces such as wall art, a sculpture on the end table, or a bold rug

-Look into Behr’s Quiet Time or Benjamin Moore’s Classic Gray, and for pops of color, check out Consumer Report’s list of the hottest interior paint colors.
+When considering what color you should paint a master bedroom, consider hues like Behr’s Quiet Time or Benjamin Moore’s Classic Gray.
+For pops of color in the master bedroom check out Consumer Report’s list of the hottest interior paint colors.

 Cool colors are the way to go when it comes to the master bedroom.
 “Blues, grays, whites, and greiges (gray-beige) are all in right now,” says top real estate agent Maribel Sotuyo of Houston, Texas.

 They pair nicely with crisp white linens and leave plenty of room for accent colors.
-A nice eggshell finish will help pick up the natural light in the room, recommends by Stephanie Mitchell of SF Gate.
+A nice eggshell finish will help pick up the natural light in the room, as recommended by Stephanie Mitchell of SF Gate.

-- Shoot for a bedding set that’s not gender biased.
+Go for a bedding set that’s not gender-biased.

-Check out Benjamin Moore’s Mountain Peak White and the company’s advanced interior paint for cabinetry in a white-ish satin finish.
+In the kitchen we want to keep this clean.
+Choose interior paint colors like Benjamin Moore’s Mountain Peak White and the company’s advanced interior paint for kitchen cabinetry in a white-ish satin finish.

 Kitchens are often the epicenters of homes.
 HomeLight spoke with Karen Parziale, professional stager and owner of The Real Estate Staging Studio in New Jersey, who recommends painting the walls a warm white to make the room feel bigger and the space look cleaner.

-And if you’re looking to breathe a little life back into your cabinets, Benjamin Moore makes a primer as well as several levels of gloss to revamp cabinets.
+If you’re looking to breathe a little life back into your kitchen cabinets, Benjamin Moore makes a primer as well as several levels of gloss to revamp cabinets.
 Try white in a satin finish.
-Satin gives a clean and polished look without shine, and it has a durable finish that can withstand cleaning after cleaning and the occasional kitchen mishap.
+Satin gives a clean and polished look without shine, and it has a durable finish that can withstand cleaning and the occasional kitchen mishap.

-- Group knicknacks in groups of three, five or seven
+Group knick knacks in groups of three, five, or seven

-- Clean and organized everything including the pantries and cabinets
+Clean and organize everything including the pantries and cabinets

 Focus on neutral color palettes such as these neutral palettes from Sherwin-Williams.